The Song of Bernadette (film): Historical accuracy

 The portrayal of Sister Marie Therese Vauzou is also inaccurate.
-There is no evidence that Sister Vazou was Bernadette’s elementary school teacher or that they met prior to the time that Bernanette entered the convent.
+There is no evidence that Sister Vazou was Bernadette's elementary school teacher or that they met prior to the time that Bernadette entered the convent.

 The film combines the characters of Vital Dutour and the man of letters Hyacinthe de La Fite, who appears in the novel and believes he has cancer of the larynx.
 La Fite does not appear at all in the movie.
 In the film, it is Dutour who is dying of cancer of the larynx at the end, and who goes to the Lourdes shrine, kneels at the gates to the grotto and says, "Pray for me, Bernadette."

 The film ends with the death of Bernadette and does not mention the exhumation of her body or her canonization, as the novel does.

 Music

 Igor Stravinsky was initially informally approached to write the film score.
-On 15 February 1943, he started writing music for the "Apparition of the Virgin" scene.
+On February 15, 1943, he started writing music for the "Apparition of the Virgin" scene.
 However, the studio never approved a contract with Stravinsky, and the project went to Alfred Newman, who won an Oscar.
 The music Stravinsky had written for the film made its way into the second movement of his Symphony in Three Movements.